raygun101/MarkupKit/README.md

 Multiple `strings` PIs may be specified in a single document.
 The values from all of the named string tables are merged into a single collection of localized string values available to the document.
 If the same value is defined by multiple tables (including the default, _Localizable.strings_), the most recently-defined value takes precedence.

 ### Factory Methods
 Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
-For example, instances of `UIButton` must be created by calling the `buttonWithType:` method of the `UIButton` class.
-Similarly, `UITableView` instances are initialized by calling `initWithFrame:style` on the table view instance, not the no-arg `init` method that is invoked by `new`.
+For example, instances of `UIButton` are created by calling `buttonWithType:`, and `UITableView` instances are initialized with `initWithFrame:style:`.

 MarkupKit doesn't know anything about methods - only instances and properties/events.
 To handle these cases, MarkupKit supports a special attribute named "style".
 The value of this attribute is the name of a "factory method", a zero-argument method that produces instances of a given type.
 MarkupKit adds a number of factory methods to classes such as `UIButton` and `UITableView` to enable these types to be constructed in markup.